Economy of Bosnia and Herzegovina: Overview

 The economy suffered heavily from the war in Bosnia and Herzegovina, with over €200 billion in material damages and GDP (excluding services) reduced by 90% between 1990 and 1995.
 Today, most of the above-mentioned companies have been privatised.
 The economy remains fragile, primarily consumption driven and vulnerable to external fluctuations.
 This was seen with the global economic crisis, which pushed Bosnia and Herzegovina into recession in 2009 and 2012 (with GDP growth of -3% and -0.8%, respectively) and severe floods in 2014, which caused damage of approximately 15% of GDP.
 Since 2015, annual GDP growth has increased to more than 3%.
 Still, the country registered a current account deficit of 4.7% of GDP in 2017, decreasing from 5.3% in 2015, resulting from a reduction in its trade deficit, which nevertheless remains large (17.4% of GDP in 2017).

 A Central Bank of Bosnia and Herzegovina was established in late 1997, debt negotiations were held with the London Club in December 1997 and with the Paris Club in October 1998, and a new currency, the Bosnia and Herzegovina convertible mark, was introduced in mid-1998.
 In 1999, the Convertible Mark gained wider acceptance, and the Central Bank dramatically increased its reserve holdings.
 Due to Bosnia's strict currency board regime attaching the Bosnian mark to the Euro, inflation has remained low in the entire country.

 With an uneasy peace in place, output recovered in 1996–99 at high percentage rates from a low base; but output growth slowed in 2000–02.
 The country receives substantial amounts of reconstruction assistance and humanitarian aid from the international community.
 Support for East European Democracy (SEED) assistance accounts for 20%-25% of economic growth in Bosnia and Herzegovina.
 However, growth has been uneven throughout the post-war period, with the Federation outpacing the RS.
 According to World Bank estimates, GDP growth was 62% in the Federation and 25% in the RS in 1996, 35% in the Federation and flat in the RS in 1997, and continued growth in the Federation in 1998.

-Movement has been slow, but considerable progress has been made in economic reform since peace was re-established.
+The movement has been slow, but considerable progress has been made in economic reform since peace was re-established.
 Banking reform lagged, as did the implementation of privatization.
-Many companies (mainly factories) that were privatized faced massive problems, causing the owners to reduce salaries and deny the workers their salaries, and some of the new owners and tycoons destroy that factories.
+Many companies (mainly factories) that were privatized faced massive problems, causing the owners to reduce salaries and deny the workers their salaries, and some of the new owners and tycoons destroyed those factories.

 Macro-Economic

-The following table shows the main economic indicators in 1997–2023.
+The following table shows the main economic indicators in 1997–2025.